Posture Braces: Do They Really Work?

 What to Consider When Using a Posture Brace

 If you think that your posture needs correcting, the first step is to consult with someone knowledgeable to figure out what the underlying issues are.
 Often, people will notice small things that can lead them to want to make changes.
 One thing that a lot of people don’t know is that poor posture can cause a lot of symptoms that might not be commonly associated with the condition.
-A short list includes:

-- Knee, hip and foot pain
+- Knee, hip and foot pain (while playing a sport or participating in a hobby like dancing)

-- Shoulder, neck and back pain
+- Shoulder, neck and back pain (either from outright poor posture or another underlying health issue)

 - Pain in the jaw